Mash14/Git-Search/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Author's Details

+The author of the project was Alan Macharia.

+## Contact information

+You can reach him by: Email: [mashalonzo741@gmail.com](gmail.com) Tel no: 0704485919.

+## License and Copyright information

+License and copyright information of the project  can be found at MIT-[license](https://opensource.org/licenses/MIT).

+## Project

+The project can be found here:[Github-search](https://Mash14.github.io/Git-Search/)